“Century House is the oldest continuously operating guesthouse on Nantucket!”

 Family operated guesthouses continued to be the place to stay when visiting Nantucket especially after the depression of the 1930’s when the large resort hotels like the Sea Cliff Inn on Cliff Road were shut down and actually dismantled and remade into some of the cliff mansions you can see today.
 These guesthouses prospered after the Second World War, in fact Mr. Trew the innkeeper during this period explained to us that he had a full house of soldiers from that war in residence, the house stayed pretty much the same up to the 1980’s when the B&B era came into being along with private baths, air conditioning and later on wireless internet and Wi-Fi.

+Century House’s unrivaled timeless character, elegance and old-world charm befitting a historic whaling captains home, beckons the vacation travelers to step away from the hustle and bustle; located on the prestigious Cliff Road, tucked away, yet within walking distance to town and beaches its a perfect place to get away.
 Innkeepers JeanE Heron and Gerry Connick came to Century House in 1984, as successful drop outs of corporate America, Gerry a capital equipment manufacturing executive and JeanE a medical systems sales director.
 The only background they had in the hospitality business was that they both stayed in many five star hotels and dined in the best restaurants, but they loved the freedoms the Century House and the Island of Nantucket presented.
 They integrated the old historic guesthouse into the B&B era by redecorating Century House to the tastes they were brought up with, they both had spent their childhood in large old homes, and one of their first guidelines became “what do you think Mother and her friends would think?
 What would Aunt (not A’nt) Marguerite say?”
 Gerry created a breakfast menu which includes his special granola, yogurt, island berries, fruit, breads; bagels english muffins, homemade coffee cake, pastry juices, jams, jellies, teas, and the best perked coffee.
 In fact, coffee, tea, hot chocolate, cappuccino, and espresso are available throughout the day, “cookies and cream” or afternoon snacks rolls into cocktail hour and out on to the veranda and patios to watch the sunset and prepare for dinner at one of the close by restaurants.
-Rooms were named to reflect the natural Nantucket flora.

 During this period the executive producers of Paramount Pictures hit TV show “Wings” chose Century House bed and breakfast guest house inn as their Nantucket home when first visiting the island in 1989 to scout locations.
 In the subsequent years the inn became a star, often appearing on the show in cameo performances and was popular enough that in 1994 the innkeepers were invited to do a walk-on.